jeffcarbine/materia/README.md

 objekt.set("test.name.first", "Joe"); // will conly cause the "test-name" bound element to re-render objekt.set("test.class", "new-class"); // will cause the "test" bound elements to re-render
 ```

+## Contributing

+Contributions are welcome!
+If you have any ideas, suggestions, or bug reports, please open an issue on GitHub.
+If you would like to contribute code, you can do so by forking the repository and creating a pull request.
+Please ensure that your code follows the project's coding standards and includes appropriate tests.

+To contribute:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Make your changes.
+4. Commit your changes (`git commit -m 'Add some feature'`).
+5. Push to the branch (`git push origin feature-branch`).
+6. Open a pull request.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Contact

+For questions or feedback, please contact [Jeff Carbine](mailto:jeff@carbine.co).